4920616d20546f6d/Nintendo_Famicom_Console/README.md

 # Prihect Summary
 This project documents the Nintendo Family Computer from Japan.
-The goal is to provide complete, varified, schematics and PCB for every version of the console and essential accessories.
+The goal is to provide complete, verified, schematics and PCB for every version of the console and essential accessories.